avivrosenberg/avivr.net-quartz/content/Posts/2019-10-31 Logistic Regression.md

 A naïve approach: train $C$ binary logistic regression classifiers, for example in a One vs. Rest scheme, and then predict based on the classifier returning the greatest probability.

 One major drawback of this approach is that it doesn't model a probability distribution over the possible classes, $P_{\vec{Y}|\vec{X}}$.
 For example, a sample might be classified as class A with probability $0.8$ and class $B$ with $0.7$ since nothing constrains the different classifiers.
-Also, without *calibrating* each model, their raw scores cannot reliably be compared even though they're in the same range.
+Moreover, without *calibrating* each model, their raw scores cannot reliably be compared even though they're in the same range.

 Let's introduce a better approach, which extends logistic regression to the multi-class setting.